 The poisoned Lindlar catalyst does not have the ability to reduce double bonds.
 Therefore, the use of this catalyst in the hydrogenation of alkynes does not involve the formation of alkanes.

-Several sources suggest that the lead present in the Lindlar catalyst reduce the absorption of dihydrogen.
-The formation of unwanted byproducts is controlled by quinoline.
+Several sources suggest that the lead present in the Lindlar catalyst reduces the absorption of dihydrogen.
+The formation of unwanted by-products is controlled by quinoline.

 What are the Uses of Lindlar Catalysts?

 Lindlar catalysts are used in the synthesis of vitamin A on a commercial scale.
 They are also used in the synthesis of dihydro vitamin K1.
 Phenylacetylene can be reduced to styrene with the help of this catalyst.